WiredPulse/ConnectWise_Forensics/README.md

 * Were there any files transmitted during the incoming connection?
 * What is the duration of the incoming and outgoing connection?
 * How long does the application process run, on average?
-* Whas the tunnel feature configured and used?